Soy Mujer

-Soy Mujer (I'm a Woman), is the third album released by Chenoa (second of studio), following Chenoa and the unplugged album Mis Canciones Favoritas.
+Soy Mujer (I'm a Woman), is the third album released by Argentine-Spanish music artist Chenoa (second of studio), following Chenoa and the unplugged album Mis Canciones Favoritas.
 It was recorded in Miami and Madrid from July to September 2003.
-That's a pop, rock, dance, and Latin album, all mixed with Arab and anglosaxon sounds.
-Like in her first work, the album contains two songs in English, "Why You Doin' Like That" and the bonus track "What My Heart Wants To Say" featuring Gareth Gates.
+It is a pop, rock, dance, and Latin album, all mixed with Arab and anglosaxon sounds.
+Like her first work, the album contains two songs in English, "Why You Doin' Like That" and the bonus track "What My Heart Wants To Say" featuring Gareth Gates.

 Released on October 20, 2003, it reached number one in the Spanish album chart, and sold more than 200,000 copies in that country, after 47 weeks in the Top 100.

 The first single, "En Tu Cruz Me Clavaste" reached one more #1 hit for Chenoa in Spain, and was preceded by "Soy Lo Que Me Das" #2, "Siete Pétalos" #2, "Dame" #1 and finally only for promotion "Soy Mujer".

 In May and June 2004 she started "Soy Mujer" promotional tour around Venezuela, Puerto Rico and Argentina.
 In December she visited Panama, Costa Rica and Dominican Republic.